bra1nDump/ai-task-vscode/docs/use-cases.md

 ## Blocked by
 - Use line range as targets instead of text because there will be multiple matches with repetitive test code

+# Shortened the names of the worthy response files and move the more detailed description of what they're doing into the file body instead of the title

+## Blocked by
+- tree command
+- file renaming tool